Brazilian soccer legend Pelé dies at 82 – KION546

 Pelé, the Brazilian soccer legend who won three World Cups and became the sport’s first global icon, has died at the age of 82.

-“Everything that we are, is thanks to you,” his daughter Kely Nascimento wrote in a post on Instagram.
+“Everything that we are, is thanks to you,” his daughter Kely Nascimento wrote in a post on Instagram, under an image of family members holding Pele’s hands.
 “We love you infinitely.
 Rest in peace.”

 For more than 60 years, the name Pelé has been synonymous with soccer.
 He played in four World Cups and is the only player in history to win three, but his legacy stretched far beyond his trophy haul and remarkable goal-scoring record.